streamnative/pulsar-hub/connectors/google-bigquery-sink/v2.8.4.2/google-bigquery-sink.md

 parallelism = 4
 ```

-{% callout title="Note" type="note" %}
+> **Note**
+>
-It is an effective way to increase parallelism when you encounter write bottlenecks.
+> It is an effective way to increase parallelism when you encounter write bottlenecks.
 In addition, you need to pay attention to whether the write rate is greater than [BigQuery Rate Limits](https://cloud.google.com/bigquery/quotas#streaming_inserts)
-{% /callout %}

 ## Batch progress